mikecalvo/msse_seng_5199/week11/geb_testing.md

 ```

 ---

 # Functional Test Setup
 - Functional tests will likely require data to complete
 - Each functional test should setup their own data
 - Functional tests execute outside the Spring Boot app

 ---
-# Adding a Geb Test
-- Geb recommends a page-based approach to web testing
-- Each url gets its own Page class which defines the url and interesting elements
-- The Geb test navigates to the page and verifies the results and interacts with the page
-- Pages typically live in a pages package under the test package

----
 # Exmaple Get Article Detail Page